CocoaPods/guides.cocoapods.org/source/making/private-cocoapods.html.md

 ###3.
 Add your Podspec to your repo

-> Make sure you've tagged and versioned your source, then run:
+> Make sure you've tagged and versioned your source appropriately, then run:

 ```shell
 $ pod repo push REPO_NAME SPEC_NAME.podspec